zhdongyuan/A-lightweight-detection-model-for-green-navel-oranges-in-natural-environments/README.md

 - Data Volume: The dataset contains 607 images of green citrus fruits, sufficient to support a variety of research analyses and model training.

 ## Dataset Usage Instructions:
-- Citation Requirement: If you use this dataset, please cite my paper (XXX) in your research paper or report to ensure the traceability of the data source.
+- Citation Requirement: If you use this [Green Oranges](https://github.com/zhdongyuan/A-lightweight-detection-model-for-green-navel-oranges-in-natural-environments/releases/download/V1.0.0/datasets.zip), please cite [my paper](https://www.sciencedirect.com/science/article/abs/pii/S0952197625021657) in your research paper or report to ensure the traceability of the data source.

 ## Citation
 ```shell